robert-j-webb/stackedit/safe eval.md

 >"Well eval can never be safe!
 Even if you only allow arithmetic in your eval, some junior developer will come by and make a change and break your implementation, causing XSS bugs galore!"

 Safe Eval needs to be in a library.
 It should not be easily modifiable or extensible.
-It needs to be well tested, as well battle hardened.
+It needs to be well tested, as strongly opinionated about adding additional features.
+For this to work, it should only very infrequently have features added to it.
 Your junior (and senior) developers are writing XSS bugs right now, without the help of eval.

 Here’s the thing that bothers me the most about calling ‘eval’ unsafe is that every time a developer lets unescaped html go into the DOM, they’re basically calling eval on that code.
 It’s true that it’s dangerous to write to the DOM unescaped, but very frequently we do that - for example allowing a user to have a link in their bio, or when a user uploads an image to a server and you render it.
 Markdown, which this blog post is written in, is compiled to HTML, sanitized, and then injected into the DOM.